 How to Use Dried Veggies

-Home About us About our Products Our Favorite Sites Recipe How tos ENTER OUR STORE Shipping Information Additional Shipping Search Ordering Information
+Home Up About us About our Products Our Favorite Sites ENTER OUR STORE Shipping Information Additional Shipping Search Ordering Information

 Dried foods can be used in soups, stews, baked goods, and casseroles.
 The crisp dried foods can be ground and added to crackers, cookies, breads or pancakes to add flavor.
 (You can replace up to 1/4 cup of flour with finely ground fruit or vegetable flour.)